Travel Tips

 The statue of Saint Peter

-While walking along the nave, you might notice a line of people queuing in front of a black statue: if you look closely, you will notice that most of them touch a foot of the statue, and some even kiss it.
-Why?
-This is a very famous portrait of Saint Peter: the statue was long believed to date back to the 5th century AD, but is now almost unanimously attributed to Arnolfo di Cambio, a renowned Tuscan artist, who realized it towards the end of the 1200s.
+This is a very famous portrait of Saint Peter: the statue was long believed to date back to the 5th century AD, but is now almost unanimously attributed to Arnolfo di Cambio, a renowned Tuscan artist who had an instrumental role in the construction of the Florence Duomo, and dates from end of the 1200s.
 The statue is made out of bronze and represents the Prince of the Apostles, sitting on a marble chair.
 With his left hand he holds the keys of Heaven (his typical attribute), whilst giving a blessing with his right.

 It is customary for pilgrims visiting the church to touch or kiss Saint Peter’s feet, particularly the right one, and ask for a blessing.
 This tradition is so ancient that millions and millions of people must have touched and kissed the statue over the course of at least 800 years: that’s why Saint Peter’s foot seems strangely flat and thin (though very polished!) - it has been literally worn out by centuries of kisses.
-Every year, on the anniversary of the deaths of St. Peter and St. Paul, June 29th, the statue is dressed in papal vestments and crowned with the tiara, a powerful way to remind everybody that Saint Peter was the first Pope in history.

 These are just 7 of the many incredible attractions that Saint Peter’s Basilica has to offer.
 The landmark cathedral conceals an array of artistic masterpieces, and the best way to see them is in the company of an expert guide: join us on our Vatican Tours and see for yourself!